ritvikmath/jekyll-now/_posts/2018-1-28-FriendsOfFriends.md

 </center>
 </figure>

-Now, let's just count the number of friends each of these people have as well has how many friends their friends have:
+Now, let's just **count the number of friends each of these people have as well has how many friends their friends have**:

 <figure>
 <center>